scrabbletank/farhome-rules/rulesdoc.md

 Black tendrils erupt from your hand to bind a target you can see.
 The target must make a Dexterity save against your spellcasting.
 On fail, the target is grappled, or restrained on a critical.
 The Tendrils require a free hand to grasp, or else the target is freed.
 On each of your move and sprint actions you may pull or slide the grappled target 1 tile.
 On their turn the grappled creature can spend 5 AP attempting to break free, making a Strength save against your casting.
 Any ability or effect that would cause them to move more than 5 tiles away from you uses your spellcasting roll for the save instead of the normal roll.
 If the target moves more than 5 tiles away from you the tendrils break and the spell ends.

-Add a proficiency die for every level above 1st.
+Add an enhanced die for every level above 1st.

 ___
 #### Charming Guise